Skip to Main Content

 Since Fales' death, the collection has continued to grow, extending the reach of the holdings across time periods and genres.
 The great breadth of the collection encourages students, faculty and scholars to explore not just well-known or canonized authors, but all writers of prose fiction, using the original editions in which their works were first exposed to the reading public.

-Search the NYU Libraries Catalog
+Search NYU Libraries Resources

-Search for books, journals, videos, etc. in our local libraries and special collections.
+Search here for books, articles, journals and other print materials, videos, sound recordings, e-books, e-journals, databases, and indexes in our local libraries and special collections.